 Tim Harwood analyzes non-academic public charter school performance data such as suspensions, withdrawals and attendance, in order to analyze a public charter school's approach to providing a fair and equitable education to all students.
 He helps develop the PCSB’s school equity reports and qualitative metrics to be used on comprehensive public charter school site visits.
 Before joining the PCSB in June 2012, he was a Research Associate at Bethesda-based Editorial Projects in Education, where he collected, scrubbed and synthesized data from state education agencies and worked on Education Week’s Quality Counts and Diplomas Count reports.
 He was also an intern at Education Sector, an independent education policy think tank, where he helped develop an alternative high school accountability system to standardized tests.
 He began his education career as a first- and second-grade science teacher.
 Mr. Harwood earned a Bachelor of Arts in American Studies from Kenyon College and a Masters in Public Policy from the College of William and Mary.

-Avni Patel leads PCSB’s special education service delivery and compliance initiatives with public charter schools.
-Her work includes developing performance management methods to assess and monitor PCSB’s efforts to provide a high-quality academic program for public charter students with special needs, and assistance with the implementation of applicable laws.
+Avni Patel leads PCSB’s special education service delivery and oversight of public charter schools.
+Her work includes instituting performance management methods to assess and monitor PCSB's efforts to provide a high-quality academic program for public charter school students with special needs, and assisting with the implementation of applicable laws.
 Previously, she worked in the special education division of the Office of the State Superintendent of Education (OSSE) as a placement coordinator, collaborating with public charter schools to ensure students with disabilities were being supported within the most appropriate educational setting.
 She became interested in education early in her career through managing the recruitment and training of student volunteers for the national nonprofit Peace First.
-She later went on to serve as a middle school special education and general education history teacher with the Teach For America program in Los Angeles, California.
-Ms. Patel earned a Bachelor of Arts in International Relations and a Business Minor from the University of Southern California and a Master of Public Administration from the Maxwell School of Citizenship and Public Affairs at Syracuse University.
+She later went on to serve as a middle school special education and general education history teacher with Teach For America in Los Angeles, California.
+Ms. Patel earned a Bachelor of Arts in International Relations and a minor in Business from the University of Southern California and a Master of Public Administration from the Maxwell School of Citizenship and Public Affairs at Syracuse University.
 She is currently an EPFP Fellow with the Institute for Educational Leadership.

 Manager of Strategy and Analysis - Mikayla Lytton